khtran1/khtran1.github.io/index.md

 # About

 Hi!
-I am a rising senior at UC Santa Barbara studying Computer Science, with a strong passion for software development and data science.
-Through my academic journey, I've been captivated by the art of coding, algorithmic problem-solving, and the potential for artificial intelligence and machine learning to revolutionize industries.
+I am a recent graduate from UC Santa Barbara with a Bachelor's in Computer Science.
+With a strong passion for software development and data science, I've been captivated by the art of coding, algorithmic problem-solving, and the potential for artificial intelligence and machine learning to revolutionize industries.

+I am currently open to full-time or internship positions in software or data engineering.
+My professional experience deals with financial data and markets, but I have interests in many other fields of software and data engineering, from biotech to hardware.
+Outside of work and school, I enjoy hiking, cooking, and dreaming of travelling the world!

-Below, you can find some of my past projects, or you can find my CV [here](/cv).
+For more information, you can find my CV [here](/cv) or reach out at my contact information above!

-WIP - add rest of projects (Dec 2023)

-{% include archive.html %}